discordextremelist/website/README.md

 We welcome contributions to DEL!
 If you need any help contributing, please talk to us in our Discord server.

-Note that we do not support running public clones: you are allowed to do it if you follow the license, but we will not provide any support.
-The following instructions are only for users running DEL in development to contribute.
+Note that we do not support running public clones of the project: you are allowed to do it if you follow the license, but we will not provide any support and it goes against the intent of this project.
+We are an open source project to provide transparency to our community and allow developers to contribute as they wish to improve the project.
+The following instructions are only intended for users running DEL in development to contribute.

 # Setup